mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 Another good reason to adopt **coroutines** is that they **are a way to write asynchronous code in a synchronous fashion**.

-In the first attempt, we can use callbacks.
+As an alternative, we can use callbacks.
 However, callbacks are not very elegant, and they are not composable.
-Moreover, they are not very easy to reason about them.
+Moreover, it's not very easy to reason about them.
 It's easy to end up in a *callback hell*, where the code is tough to read and maintain:

 ```kotlin